ArpitBlagan/redis-pubsub/README.md

-commands to run it locally with out Docker.
+commands to run it locally without Docker.

 ```bash
     npm install